-298 SELECTED TOPICS IN PARALEGAL STUDIES
+SELECTED TOPICS IN 298 PARALEGAL STUDIES

 Selected topics in Paralegal Studies not covered by regular catalog offerings.
 Course content and unit credit to be determined by the Office of Instruction and faculty.
 May be offered in a seminar, lecture and/or laboratory format.
-Credit/No Credit only.
-Non-associate degree applicable.
+Pass/No Pass only.
+Non-degree applicable.

-299 SELECTED TOPICS IN PARALEGAL STUDIES
+SELECTED TOPICS IN PARALEGAL STUDIES